s3cur3/modern-law-firm/docs/modern-law-firm-documentation.md

 ![Elements of the home page](img/home-page-annotated.png)

 1. Firm name/logo
-    - By default, this is a plain-text version of your site title (defined on your Settings > General page.
+    - By default, this is a plain-text version of your site title (defined on your Settings > General page).
     - Alternatively, you can use your own logo (an image file).
 Upload the image using the **Appearance (advanced)** tab of the Theme Options.
 Note that the recommended image size is 300&times;37px.
 2. Navigation
     - Like most themes, we use the WordPress menu system for navigation menus.
     - You can set up your menus using the Appearance > Menus page.
-    - By default, the theme create a Primary Navigation menu and assign it to the Primary Navigation theme location (that is, the location at the top-right of the page).
+    - By default, the theme creates a Primary Navigation menu and assigns it to the Primary Navigation theme location (that is, the location at the top-right of the page).
 3. Image slider
     - The image slider has 2 parts: the individual slides (which can be managed just like posts or pages) and the on-page code which pulls together a collection of slides into a complete slider.
 See the section [Image sliders](#imagesliders) below for more information.
 4. Text blocks